-The Caribbean islands and coasts are home to a wealth of ancient melodies.
-Sometimes melancholy and nostalgic, at other times festive, jubilant and sparkling.
+The Caribbean islands and coasts are home to a variety of ancient melodies that range from melancholic and nostalgicically to festive and joyous.

-Not a typical drum album with a technical or rhythmic display of power or a latin dance-cracker.
-All the more a warm, personal and humble little musical message from the West Indies performed by a number of kindred spirits with a shared love for this specific repertoire.
+This album is not a technical or rhythmic display of drumming prowess or a Latin dance-cracker, but rather a heartfelt and humble musical tribute to the West Indies by a group of musicians who share a love for this specific repertoire.

 Listen to a sample of the album here: https://soundcloud.com/lucasvanmerwijk/teaser-van-merwijks-music-machine-album-caribbean-postcard